Kheang1409/portfolio-backend/README.md

 ## 🎯 Overview

 KaiAssistant is a sophisticated backend API designed for Kai Taing's professional portfolio website.
-It provides AI-powered conversational capabilities using Google Gemini, allowing visitors to interact with an intelligent assistant that answers questions about Kai's professional background, skills, and experience using **Retrieval-Augmented Generation (RAG)**.
+It provides AI-powered conversational capabilities using Google Gemini, allowing visitors to interact with an intelligent assistant that answers questions about Kai's professional background, skills, and experience using **Retrieval-Augmented Generation (RAG)**—no MCP dependency required.

 ### Key Capabilities